integrateddatasvc/agency-registry/README.md

 - Data access policies / modalities
 - Availability of data catalogs and APIS

-The term egancy is broad and can also include in some cases initiatives or projects (such as open government data)
+The term agency is broad and can also include in some cases initiatives or projects (such as open government data)

+To browse the registry, please visit [https://integrateddatasvc.github.io/agency-registry/](https://integrateddatasvc.github.io/agency-registry/)

 ## How this works?
 - Each agency has a dedicated directory that contains files storing various pieces of information (metadata) about it.